glennhenry/cs-notes/docs/computer-organization-and-architecture/08-assembly-language/assembly-language.md

 Below is bitwise operations on ARM.

 ![ARM bitwise operations](./arm-bitwise.png)
-Source : Book 1 page 171
+Source: Book 1 page 171

 #### ARM Comparisons & Branches

 As mentioned before, result of comparison is stored in the CPSR.
-It may result in :
+It may result in:

-- Z (zero) : Operands are equal
+- Z (zero): Operands are equal
-- N (negative) : First operand is less than second operand
+- N (negative): First operand is less than second operand

-For example, when comparing between register and immediate value, we put the immediate value in the second operand :
+For example, when comparing between register and immediate value, we put the immediate value in the second operand:

 ```
 CMP Rd, Rn